Freyja-Folkvangr/ragpycp/README.md

 `DATABASE_NAME`

+`HOST`: The domain name your users will use to open the web page

 2. Add your domain to the whitelist

 Create an environment variable called HOST which its value is the hostname where the CP is going to be located.
 Don't include https://